Sounders bring their luminous intensity to Lumen Field in ousting LAFC from playoffs

 In a postseason where chalk has been obliterated, and status quo is status no, the Sounders provided a dose of normalcy.
 Their tensest moment came in the 77th minute, when LA’s Eduard Atuesta knocked home a goal from close range off a Vela cross to make it 2-1.
 But just three minutes later, Morris brilliantly weaved his way into open field for a goal that all but sealed the result (after an apparent LA goal was waved off by an offside call).

-The lessen for the rest of MLS is an ominous one.
+The lesson for the rest of MLS is an ominous one.
 The postseason has begun, and regardless of the disruptive forces at work all year, the Sounders look primed and ready to make a run.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.